 Research in Hamburg

 Hamburg offers a diverse and comprehensive range of research in sciences, as well as in the arts and cultural sciences.
 Among the institutions are internationally renowned institutes such as the German Electron Synchrotron DESY and the Max Planck Institute.
-Further information about the research facilities in Hamburg can be found at the Science Portal.
+In September 2017, the unique research facility European XFEL was put into operation in Hamburg.
+The European XFEL is a 3.4 km long X-ray laser, which is larger and more powerful than all comparable systems worldwide, thus opening up completely new research opportunities.
+Further information about the research facilities in Hamburg can be found on the website of the Metropolitan Region Hamburg.

 Well prepared for the study